 Barry Hoonan has been an elementary and middle school teacher for over 30 years, and has extensive experience writing curriculum and designing and leading professional development for teachers.
 He has served extensively as a consultant to schools on the teaching of reading and writing, poetry, arts integration and formative assessment.
 In 2004, Mr. Hoonan was awarded the 2004 Edwin A. Hoey Award for Outstanding Educator in the English Language Arts by the National Council of Teachers of English, and he was the only teacher in the country to be featured in two Annenberg Professional Workshop videos on teaching literature.
 Mr. Hoonan is co-author of Inquiries of Multiple Ways of Knowing and a contributing author to Literature Circles & Response.
 He holds a B.A. in journalism from the University of Washington and a master’s of arts in education from Lesley University.

-Bill Jackson is an international authority on Japanese and Singapore mathematics and lesson study with over 30 years experience as a teacher.
+Bill Jackson is an international authority on Japanese and Singapore mathematics and lesson study with over 30 years of experience as a teacher.
 Mr. Jackson has been leading lesson study groups and coaching math teachers for over 14 years, most recently in the Scarsdale public school district.
 He is a contributing author of Singapore elementary and middle school math textbooks and speaks at conferences throughout the world on mathematics teaching.
 Mr. Jackson works frequently with publishers and educators from Japan and Singapore.
 He holds a B.A. in economics from Rutgers University and a master’s in multicultural education from William Paterson University.

 Harold Koplewicz is a national leader and innovator in child and adolescent psychiatry.
 He is the founding President of the Child Mind Institute and has been editor-in-chief of the Journal of Child and Adolescent Psychopharmacology since 1997.
 Dr. Koplewicz founded the NYU Child Study Center, where he served as Director for 12 years.
 He also served as the Arnold and Debbie Simon Professor of Child and Adolescent Psychiatry at NYU and as a professor of clinical pediatrics at NYU School of Medicine.
 Under his leadership, the NYU Child Study Center made tremendous contributions to the field through expert clinical care, a robust research portfolio, and advocacy for child mental health.
 He has written several books, including It’s Nobody’s Fault: New Hope and Help for Difficult Children and their Parents and More Than Moody: Recognizing and Treating Adolescent Depression.
 Dr. Koplewicz holds a B.S. from the University of Maryland and an M.D. from Albert Einstein College of Medicine at Yeshiva University.

-Mary Lebitz has 25 years experience as an elementary school teacher and academic leader including eight years with Harlem Village Academies.
+Mary Lebitz has 25 years of experience as an elementary school teacher and academic leader including eight years with Harlem Village Academies.
 Ms. Lebitz is HVA’s most experienced teacher and a beloved mentor to teachers throughout HVA’s five academies.
 She served on the founding team of HVA’s middle school as a fifth grade writing teacher, and an instructional coach to the faculty at both schools.
 During this time, Ms. Lebitz designed HVA’s middle school writing curriculum and assessment framework.
 Most recently she was on the startup team of HVA’s two new elementary schools as Academic Director, responsible for advising the principals and designing the teacher training program.
 She holds a B.A. in English from Vassar College and a master’s in education from the State University of New York at New Paltz.

 Mary Anne Sacco has been a K-5 teacher, teacher developer, assistant principal and principal, with 20 years of experience in literacy instruction and inquiry-based project learning.
 Ms. Sacco was a member of the Columbia University Teachers College Primary Reading Leadership Group as well as the Baruch College school leadership program.
 She is the co-author of Significant Studies for Second Grade: Reading and Writing Investigations for Children, and is currently working on another book on elementary school writing instruction.
 Ms. Sacco holds a B.A. in political science from Gettysburg College and a master’s in early childhood and elementary education from Bank Street College.

 Donna Santman is a veteran public school teacher and literacy specialist who has trained and developed educators for over 21 years.
-Ms. Santman has 13 years classroom teaching experience in New York City and has served as an instructor at Columbia University Teachers College.
+Ms. Santman has 13 of years classroom teaching experience in New York City and has served as an instructor at Columbia University Teachers College.
 She is the author and co-author of several academic books including the widely-used Shades of Meaning: Comprehension and Interpretation in Middle School, a guide for teaching students to independently and critically analyze texts.
 She has designed standards-based constructivist curriculum, developed teacher training course syllabi, and designed teacher’s guides.
 Ms. Santman holds a B.A. from the University of Michigan and a master’s from Columbia University Teachers College.

 Julie Wright is a teacher and instructional coach with over 20 years of experience in education.
 She taught at the elementary level for 14 years in Upper Arlington, OH and led professional development for literacy and social studies teachers throughout the school district for six years.
 She served as an adjunct faculty member at Ashland University, teaching graduate courses focused on curriculum, instruction, and assessment.
 Ms. Wright is a contributor to Choice Literacy and Lead Literacy, and is currently working on a book about what really matters in education.
 She holds National Board Certification as well as a B.S. in education, a master’s in language arts and reading, and extensive school leadership post-graduate work from The Ohio State University.